doudoujay/memory-game/README.md

 e.
 (If in multiplayer mode) Watch and remember during the other player's turn.

 f.
 The game is over when all the cards have been matched

+## Features

+* Tracking Scores

+* Tracking Best Score

+* Tracking time

+* Adjustable number of cards in the game (difficulty levels)

+* Top Rank

+* Responsive Design to rescale each grid.